DarkerWhit/DarkerWhit/README.md

 👋 A1: @AaronSwartz # I'm Olive Feint
-👀 I’m interested in ... 🔥🫒
+👀 I’m interested in ... 💜🧡♾️🔥🫒
 🌱 I’m currently learning ...Loving all
 ⁉️Que Queb, ia also who
-💞️ I’m looking to collaborate on 👸🏻🐝...
+💞️ I’m looking to collaborate on world peace 👸🏻🐝...
 📫 How to reach me ...🐳🐳🐳🐳🐳🔮🧝‍♂️

-i used to be a special repository with stars ✨✨ but i gagged on that noise
+         or just look into my eyes again i used to be a special repository with stars ✨✨